 Bike & Sail the Highlands of Scotland

-A sailing & biking tour around Scotland’s Isle of Mull, the Inner Hebrides, & the Highlands
+A sailing & e-bike tour around Scotland’s Isle of Mull, the Inner Hebrides, & the Highlands

 Overview

-From the ship's deck, you can look for dolphins and whales, as the grandiose landscapes glide by.
-While cycling, you will see eagles, red deer, and otters and gaze out upon the sea from the most beautiful cliff-top viewpoints.
+From the ship's deck, you can look for dolphins and whales as the grandiose landscapes glide by.
+While cycling, you will see eagles, red deer, and otters as you gaze out upon the sea from the most beautiful cliff-top viewpoints.

 In the evening, raise a glass of whiskey in one of the local pubs and listen to some Scottish music!